 Task: Make videos (Y4, Q2)

+We have completed three PINEMAP Focus on Research videos.

 Task: Design and test summative evaluation tools (Y4, Q2)

+We are making progress on a summative evaluation plan.
+A teacher self-efficacy tool was pilot tested during a teacher workshop in June 2014.
+A student knowledge test was pilot tested by high school students during a 4-H event.

 Input: Researchers assist in workshops (Y4, Q3)